 14. Revised Versions of this License.

 Later license versions may give you additional or different permissions.
-However, no additional obligations are imposed on any author or copyright holder as a result of your choosing to follow a
+However, no additional obligations are imposed on any author or copyright holder as a result of your choosing to follow a later version.

 15. Disclaimer of Warranty.